This post may contain affiliate links. Please see our disclosure policy.

 Start by browning your ground beef, and then set it aside.

 Drain the water from the soaking beans.
 Pour the beans into a large stockpot, then cover with fresh water.
-Bring them to a boil, then remove from the heat and drain the water.
+Bring them to a boil and cook for 5 minutes, then remove from the heat and drain the water.

-Pour the beans back into the pot, adding 10 cups (2.4 liters) of water.
+Pour the beans back into the pot, adding 12 cups of water or broth.
 Then, add the tomatoes, garlic, spices, corn, onions, and browned beef.
 Bring this mixture to a boil over high heat, then reduce the heat to a gentle boil.
 Let it boil for another five minutes.

 At this point, the beans and vegetables won’t be fully cooked – that’s okay!
 They will continue cooking in the jars.
 The idea here is just that everything is heated through when it goes into the jars for hot pack, rather than it’s actually cooked at this point.